bruno-fialho/desafio-conceitos-node/README.en.md

 A simple application in Node.js!

-This is an application to store projects in your portfolio, which will allow you to create, list, update and remove projects.
+This is an application to storage repositories of your portfolio, that will allow you to list, update, and delete repositories, and besides that, the repositories can also receive likes.

 ### Application Routes